Human Trafficking in [Iraq] [other countries]

 Lives Less Ordinary

 Kevin and Helen went to Iraq as human shields, but found the mission of their lives in its forgotten street kids.
-A tale of their transformation from protestors to care-workers.
+A diary tale of their transformation from protestors to care-workers.

 New NGO Helps Street Children In Baghdad